paulpogoda/OSINT-Tools-Iran/README.md

 ### Sanctioned
 - [Iran UANI Business Registry | Open Sanctions](https://www.opensanctions.org/datasets/ir_uani_business_registry/)
 - [Alphabetical List of Iranian Entities](https://www.iranwatch.org/iranian-entities).
 This page contains profiles of Iranian entities researched and written by the Wisconsin Project.
 These entities - persons, companies, institutes, government agencies - are thought to be contributing to Iran's nuclear, chemical, or biological weapon capabilities or to its missiles or advanced conventional weapon programs

+***

+## Legal Disclaimer

+This repository is for educational and legitimate investigative purposes only.
+Users are responsible for:
+- Complying with all applicable laws and regulations
+- Respecting terms of service for all databases and tools
+- Using information ethically and responsibly
+- Obtaining proper authorization when required

+The information provided is for informational purposes only and should not be considered legal advice.

+---

+**Repository maintained by the OSINT-for-Countries-V2.0 community**